Purpose of the Call

 Students from CIVIS members based in the EU are entitled to Erasmus+ funding for the duration of their physical mobility, provided available fund at their home universities.
 Please refer to the “Funding and Expenses” section for more details.

 Short stays for students within the Erasmus+ CIVIS BIP programme will have a duration of 5 days (exclusive travel days).
 In order to receive the grant, it is a requirement to participate during the 5 days of the course.
-The grant should be regarded as a contribution towards the costs of mobility rather than covering 100% of the involved costs.
+The grant should be regarded as a contribution towards the costs of mobility rather than covering 100% of the costs involved.
 In order to receive the funding, students have to sign a grant agreement with their university before the physical mobility and according to local regulations.

 If you are already in receipt of other EU funding at the time of the mobility, you will not be entitled to additional funding, but you may still be able to participate in the BIP under “zero-grant” status, depending on the rules applying at your home university.